 Mayes specializes in Partnering, Choreography, and Performance Coaching for dance.

-Mayes works regularly with Montgomery College in Rockville and the Community College of Baltimore County CCBC at Essex.
+He works regularly with the Maryland Youth Ballet, The Bender Jewish Community Center, Montgomery College in Rockville and the Community College of Baltimore County CCBC at Essex.

 In January 2016 he created As Quiet As … with the dancers of CCBC.
 He has also created Dream Catchers 2103 and Early Fall 2011, which was choreographed as a 10 year remembrance of the 9/11 tragedy.
 Performed for the Baltimore city-wide memorial concert at Dundalk Community Center.

-He worked collaboratively with Theatre Professor Scot Reese for: The Me Nobody Knows, In the Red and Brown Water, The Colored Museum, Sophisticated Ladies, and Free to Sing for the opening of the Music Center at Strathmore, Rockville, Maryland.
+on campus he worked collaboratively with Theatre Professor Scot Reese for: The Wild Party, The Me Nobody Knows, In the Red and Brown Water, The Colored Museum, Sophisticated Ladies, and off campus for Free to Sing for the opening of the Music Center at Strathmore, Rockville, Maryland.